it-economics/itea-be/kata-instructions.md

 That is not the problem either but in the line `43` the end range is not correct.
 Insted of going to the end of the list with `i < lines.size()` the developer added a `-1`.
 Perhabs the developer wanted to have something like this `i <= lines.size() -1` to go through the list of elements.
-Unfortenatly, the developer forgot the equals symbol and the algorithm is wrong.
+Unfortunately, the developer forgot the equals symbol and the algorithm is wrong.
 Instead of investigating the mistake an additional line was added in the users.csv file.
 This just postpones the bug until someone creates a new csv file or updates the existing one.
 </details>